WenjianBI/GRAB.github.io/docs/read_genotype.md

 ## Value

-An R list including a genotype matrix and an information matrix.
+The function returns an R list including a genotype matrix and an information matrix.

 - GenoMat: Genotype matrix, each row is for one sample and each column is for one marker.